-Future expenditures for environmental remediation obligations using the expected cash flow technique were \$18.3 million at December 31, 2017, and \$16.2 million at December 31, 2016.
+Future expenditures for environmental remediation obligations using the expected cash flow technique were \$28.8 million at December 31, 2018, and \$18.3 million at December 31, 2017.
 This liability is included in other long-term liabilities on the accompanying statements of net position.
 Recoveries of environmental remediation costs from other parties are recorded as a reduction of the related costs using the expected cash flow technique.
-Significant remediation obligations are discussed in the following paragraphs:
+Significant remediation obligations are discussed in the following paragraphs.

 In 2017, a feasibility study was completed for the re-development of a log processing facility for future terminal expansion.
-The Port's liability net of estimated cost recovery was \$2.8 million at December 31, 2017.
+In 2018 a settlement was reached with the previous owner and a cash payment of \$8.6 million was received to pay for future environmental costs.
+The cash received by the Port increased the Port's environmental liability for this project to \$11.1 million.